Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Locations/Luyarnha/Districts/Grand Cathedral/Shops/Triple I'D.md

 ---
 # Shop Details
-**Full Shop Name**: Industry Issued Instruments of Demise
+**Full Shop Name**: Industry Issued Instruments of Demise The door to his shop is an engineering nightmare and is horribly inefficient.
 ## Specialization
 ## Organization affiliations
 Headquarters of [[The Militia]]